GabeScott/standard-works-vault/General Conference/1982 October - Look to God.md

 Yes, worship is really of the heart.

-“But if from thence thou shalt seek the Lord thy God, thou shalt find him, if thou seek him with all thy heart and all thy soul.”
-(Deut.
-4:29.)
+“But if from thence thou shalt seek the Lord thy God, thou shalt find him, if thou seek him with all thy heart and all thy soul.” ([[Deuteronomy 4.29|Deut.
+4:29]].)

 This question was asked of Jesus: “Master, which is the great commandment in the law?

-“Jesus said unto him, Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.”
-(Matt.
-22:36–37.)
+“Jesus said unto him, Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.” ([[Matthew 22.36|Matt.
+22:36–37]][[Matthew 22.37|]].)

 We need to grow in respect and reverence and love of God, the Father, and His Son, Jesus Christ.
 This can come as we desire and seek.
 It will not come automatically, but we as individuals, free to choose, must desire and seek and pray and ask.
 It must grow from the deep feelings in our hearts.

-The Lord has said, “For where your treasure is, there will your heart be also.”
-(Matt.
-6:21.)
+The Lord has said, “For where your treasure is, there will your heart be also.” ([[Matthew 6.21|Matt.
+6:21]].)

 To you wonderful young men of the Church, turn your hearts to the Lord, put Him first in your lives.
 The finest thing each of you can do for the Lord and for yourself and your family is to prepare yourself to serve as a missionary, to carry His gospel to the people who haven’t yet heard it.